1996 Wisconsin Supreme Court election: General election campaign

-After Crooks and Fine both advanced past the seven-candidate primary, Crooks hired Scott Jenson (the Republican majority leader of the State Assembly) to be his campaign manager.
+After Crooks and Fine both advanced past the seven-candidate primary, Crooks hired Scott Jensen (the Republican majority leader of the State Assembly) to be his campaign manager.
 Fine filed a complaint with the state Ethics Board over this, accusing Jensen of utilizing his public office to secure financial gain.
 Fine focused his general election campaign criticisms on Crooks' acceptance of campaign contributions from special interests, and pledged that (in contrast) he would not be accepting campaign contributions or endorsements from special interests.
 He also questioned whether Crooks could be a neutral justice on matters involved the state legislature (due to Jensen's role in his campaign) or special interests (due to campaign contributions).
 Crooks argued that he and his campaign was not beholden to others because he enjoyed a broad base of support from many different groups and individuals, including groups that often came into political conflict with each other.
 Claiming he had a big tent of support, Crooks remarked, "we are receiving support from all sides".
+Crooks defended fiscal contributions from interest groups as a necessity to run an effective statewide campaign.
+He also claimed that the money raised for his campaign was raised independent of himself by his committee, and that he had asked that his committee keep him uninformed about what groups were contributing and also accept balanced amounts of contributions from groups on all sides of the issues being advocated on.

+Fine, who refused to accept endorsements or financial contributions from special interest groups, not only criticized Crooks for accepting such support, but also argued to voters that a victory by himself over Crooks would send a message to interest groups that they are unwelcome in Wisconsin judicial races.
+Fine argued, "I've never known any lobbyist who gave any money without expecting anything in return," and exclaimed to voters, "I believe PACS and lobbyists gave no role in judicial races.
+I plead with you, send them all a message that our courts are not for sale."
+Fine, who had grown up in the state of New York, argued that that state's judiciary had been tarnished by the influence of politics and special interests, and argued Crooks's choices for campaign manager, donors, and endorsers threatened to similarly contaminate the Wisconsin judiciary.